mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.3.1/tutorials/metadata/index.md

 ---

 All tutorials are available in Jupyter Notebook format.
-To download the tutorials run `curl https://downloads.mesosphere.io/kudo-kubeflow/d2iq-tutorials-1.0.1-0.3.1.tar.gz | tar xz` from a Jupyter Notebook Terminal running in your KUDO Kubeflow installation.
+To download the tutorials run `curl -L https://downloads.mesosphere.io/kudo-kubeflow/d2iq-tutorials-1.0.1-0.3.1.tar.gz | tar xz` from a Jupyter Notebook Terminal running in your KUDO Kubeflow installation.

 # Metadata SDK